MarikoSakuragi/BHA-2022/week4/index.md

 **Manhole**<br/>
 ![Sample_Manhole](/photo/Sample_manhole.jpg)<br/>
 <br/>
-**4/8(Fri) Growing more**<br/>
+**4/8（Fri） Grow more**<br/>
-After 1 week from sampling day, I found molds on the other samples which I found almost nothing from them at 4/4.
+After 1 week from the sampling day, I found molds on the other samples which I found almost nothing from them at 4/4.
 Especially one of the bark samples, it was grew a lot!
 These patterns and kinds were different each other.
 It was really pleasure to watch.
 <br/>
 <br/>
 **Soil**<br/>